-The empirical analysis shows that with hydro power systems with sufficient reservoir capacity and sufficient transmission capacity between the two countries, large scale introduction of stochastic wind production can be absorbed resulting in only small increases in price volatility.
-However, the increased wind production results in more frequent periods where water is spilled due to overflow of the reservoirs.
-The reservoir capacity is valuable as a "storage" of wind power, but the increase in production of power tend to reduce prices as long as the thermal production capacity remains.
+The empirical analysis shows that a hydro power systems with sufficient reservoir capacity and sufficient transmission capacity between the two countries, large scale introduction of stochastic wind production can be absorbed into the energy system resulting in only small increases in price However, the volatility. increased production results in more frequent periods where water is spilled due to overflow of the reservoirs.
+The reservoir capacity is valuable as a "storage" of wind power, but the implied increase in production of electric power tend to reduce prices as long as the thermal production capacity remains active.
 A decrease in thermal capacity along with an expansion in wind production is possible without a sharp increase in price volatility as long as the transmission capacity is sufficient large.